oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

     *OVERLAP 32  <---Samples of overlap
     *FSAMPLING 32736000  <---Sampling Freq. [hz]
-    *BLOCKSIZE 1024  <---Threads per blok(to know max thread/blok of your GPU go to other directory) *PEAKRANGESTD 64  <---Samples to avoid arround the peak for the STD computation (Peak in the mid sample) *PEAKSAMPLESTOSAVE 311  <---Samples to save arround the peak (Peak in the mid sample) *QUANTDATALINES 4  <--- Datalines to compute should be de same as argument 2
+    *BLOCKSIZE 1024  <---Threads per blok(to know max thread/blok of your GPU go to other directory) *INTERFEROMETIC 1 <---Flag to run the program in interferometric(1) or conventionsl(0) *SAMPLESAVOIDMAX 0 <--- Samples to avoid at the begining of the correlation to compute the maximum *PEAKRANGESTD 64  <---Samples to avoid arround the peak for the STD computation (Peak in the mid sample) *PEAKSAMPLESTOSAVE 311  <---Samples to save arround the peak (Peak in the mid sample) *REFFILENAME datafiles/ref/clean_L1CA_14.bin <---Path of the reference file in conventional mode (avoided on interferometric)
+    *RESULTSDIRECTORY results/ <---Path to store the results, be carefull they can overwrite *DDMFREQRES 25 <--- Resolution in Hz between to different dopplers if computing DDM *DDMNUMQUANT 1 <--- Quantity of dopplers to compute in a DDM, 1 for single computation *QUANTDATALINES 4  <--- Datalines to compute should be de same as argument 2

-Datalines should have this format: DataFileName BeginingOfData EndOfData DopplerFreq RefSignalFileName
+Datalines should have this format if INTERFEROMETRIC=0 (conventional mode): DataFileName BeginingOfData EndOfData DopplerFreq

     *DATALINE datafiles/prn_L1CA_32_100.bin 0 654752 0 datafiles/prn_L1CA_32.bin

+if INTERFEROMETRIC=1 (interferometric mode): DataFileName BeginingOfData EndOfData DopplerFreq RefFileName BeginingOfDataRef

+    *DATALINE datafiles/prn_L1CA_32_100.bin 0 654752 0 datafiles/prn_L1CA_32.bin 100

+The length of the Reference will be the same as the Data but we can set an offset, ex: in this line 100.

 The BeginingOfData and EndOfData numbers are bytes.
 In datafiles/ReadMe.md you will find how the data is structured and how to change the input method.

 ## Outputs
-The results will be stored on results directory.
+The results will be stored on the directory set on configFile.
+If we set /results the output files will be there.

-There is a ReadMe.md on /results directory.
+There is a ReadMe.md on /results directory explaining the output files.

 ## Licence
 You may find it in a specific licence file.